A-W-Software-GmbH/AW.Monitoring/loki/Readme.md

 When the image is built we are copying [this](./config/loki.yaml) configuration file into the folder `C:\loki\config\` _inside_ the filesystem of the container.
 If you want to update the configurations:

 1. You can create a [bind mount](https://docs.docker.com/engine/storage/bind-mounts/) into the folder `C:\loki\config\` from a local folder of the _Docker Host_.
 Then create a file named `loki.yaml` which contains your custom configuration.
 Please make sure that you copy the settings that you need from the original file since there is no inheritance in place.

 ## How to patch or update?

 The [Dockerfile](./Dockerfile) for the Grafana Loki has the following Build Arguments that can be used for Patching:

 1. `IMAGE_VERSION`: This can be used to select a different version of [Nano Server](https://hub.docker.com/r/microsoft/windows-nanoserver)
-1. `DOWNLOADER_IMAGE_VERSION`: This can be used to select a different image version for [Powershell](https://mcr.microsoft.com/en-us/artifact/mar/powershell/tags)
+1. `DOWNLOADER_IMAGE_VERSION`: This can be used to select a different image version for [dotnet sdk](https://mcr.microsoft.com/artifact/mar/dotnet/sdk)
 1. `LOKI_VERSION`: This can be used to select a specific version for Grafana Loki.
 Please use versions from [GitHub Releases](https://github.com/grafana/loki/releases).